brandon-vo/ECE250/README.md

-# ECE250 Projects - Brandon Vo
+# ECE 250 Projects - Brandon Vo

-This repository was used for each of my projects in ECE250 Data Structures and Algorithms (University of Waterloo 2A).
+This repository was used for each of my projects in ECE 250 Data Structures and Algorithms.
-Completed in C++
+Completed in C++.

-## Project 1 - Linked List
+### Project 1 - Linked List
-Calculator which can compute addition and subtraction using Linked Lists
+Simple calculator for computing addition and subtraction using linked lists

-## Project 2 - Hash Table
+### Project 2 - Hash Table
-Open Addressing and Separate Chaining Hash Tables with Virtual Memory
+Hash tables using open addressing and separate chaining collision handling with virtual memory

-## Project 3 - Trie
+### Project 3 - Trie
-Trie Implementation with Spellcheck
+Trie implementation with spellcheck feature

-## Project 4 - Graph
+### Project 4 - Graph
-Unweighted, Undirected Graph with Kruskal's MST
+Unweighted, undirected graph with Kruskal's algorithm to calculate the minimum spanning tree

-## Results
+### Results

 | Project | Autograder | Design Document |
 |---------|------------|-----------------|